jrmerwin/Skymind-Android-Documentation/DL4JImageRecognitionDemo.md

         compile 'org.bytedeco.javacpp-presets:openblas:0.2.19-1.3:android-arm'
         testCompile 'junit:junit:4.12'
 ```
-Some conflicts exist within these dependencies that must be handled in the build.gradle file.
-The DL4J and ND4J libraries have several identically named files in them which requires exclusion parameters in the packagingOptions.
-After added the above dependencies to the build.gradle file, try syncing Gradle with the below exclusions and add additional exclusions if needed.
+Depending on the combination of dependencies, some duplication conflicts will arise that must be excluded.
+After adding the above dependencies and the exclusions listed below, sync the Gradle add additional exclusions if needed to suppress any errors which arise.
 The error message will identify the file path that should be added to the list of exclusions.
 An example error message with file path: **> More than one file was found with OS independent path 'org/bytedeco/javacpp/ windows-x86_64/msvp120.dll'**
 ```java
 packagingOptions {